bitml-lang/bitml-doc/README.md

 The documentation is generated in Python (both 2 and 3 version are tested by Travis CI).

-Before start, install the needed packages *as it follows:*
+Before starting, execute the following commands:

 * 1 - Use [pip](https://pip.pypa.io/en/stable/installing/) to install the following Python packages: